CBIIT/bento-mdf/README.md

            - <propname2>
            - ...

-A node type can have a defined category, or a default (which can be configured) will be used in the final output.
+The `Handle` value is intended to be a short, human-readable moniker for the model described in the document.
+It should be easy to compute with, e.g., contain no spaces and not start with a numeral.

+The `URI` value If present, this should be a resolving URL that can provide further detailed information about the model described in the MDF instance.
+Ideally, it should be the base URL for a terminology server (like the Simple Terminology Server), that can be concatenated with path information in the MDF to return relevant details.

+In particular, an enumerated value set can be included "by reference" in the MDF, using a path.
+Joining the URL value and the path value with a backslash should create a url that can return the actual list of enumerated values.

 The `UniqueKeys` key points to an array of arrays.
 Each bottom-level array is a list (which can be of length 1) of node property names.
 This specifies that nodes of this type that are created in the system must be unique with respect to the set of values for the properties indicated.
 For example, `['id']` here indicates that the value for the property `id` must be unique for all nodes of the type. `['project_id', 'submitter_id']` indicates that the submitter id must be unique among all nodes having a given project_id value.

 The `Props` key points to a simple array of property names given as strings.
 The detailed definition of each property (e.g., value type or enumeration, required status) are provided once, in a separate top-level section, `PropDefinitions` ([see below](#Property Definitions)).

 ### Relationships

 The `Relationships` top-level key points to an object of descriptions of each relationship type.
 Relationship descriptions look like:

     <relname>:
          Props: